 The Canadian Scholarship Trust Founders' Plan (the "Plan") is a Pooled Education Savings Plan that was established on September 1, 1988.
 Since June 2000, the Plan is no longer available for sale.
 The objective of the Plan is to assist parents and others to save for the post-secondary education of children.
 The Plan is managed by C.S.T.
-Consultants Inc. ("C.S.T.C."), a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
+Savings Inc. ("CST Savings"), formerly C.S.T.
+Consultants Inc., a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
 The Plan's registered place of business is 1600-2235 Sheppard Avenue East, Toronto, Ontario, Canada.